MathieuNlp/job-search-app/README.md

 ## Aknowledgments

-This build done thanks to JavaScriptMastery tutorial
+This build is done thanks to JavaScriptMastery tutorial